DIRECTED ENERGY PROFESSIONAL SOCIETY

 John Tatum

-• Patrick J. Vail, invested 23 October 2003 in Albuquerque, New Mexico, was cited for technical and management contributions to the advancement of the full spectrum of the U.S. Directed Energy program through development and assessment of system concepts in high power microwaves, high energy lasers, and particle beams.
+• Patrick Vail, invested 23 October 2003 in Albuquerque, New Mexico, was cited for technical and management contributions to the advancement of the full spectrum of the U.S. Directed Energy program through development and assessment of system concepts in high power microwaves, high energy lasers, and particle beams.

 Patrick Vail